otrv4/otrv4/otrv4.md

 fragments.

 OTRv4 has the same message fragmentation as OTRv3 without compatibility with version 2.
-This means that fragmentation is performed in OTRv4 in the same why as specified in OTRv3: the format is the same so you will have to wait for reassembly to finalize, to deal with a message.
+This means that fragmentation is performed in OTRv4 in the same way as specified in OTRv3: the format is the same so you will have to wait for reassembly to finalize, to deal with a message.